Shoppable Video for Furniture & Home Goods: Buyer Behaviour

 Step 1: source in-room UGC from existing customers (rights workflow).
 Step 2: commission 30-second material close-ups from your studio for top-50 SKUs.
 Step 3: deploy a shoppable video player supporting variant tagging.
 Step 4: measure return-rate alongside conversion.
 Most furniture brands see ROI break-even within 45 days.

-Furniture is one of the few categories where shoppable video is genuinely transformational rather than incremental.
-The 28–38% conversion lifts are real and reproducible, and the return-rate reductions stack on top.
-The brands that haven't adopted are bleeding revenue to those that have.
+Furniture is one of the few categories where shoppable video changes the economics rather than nudging them.
+The 28–38% conversion lifts are real and reproducible, and the return-rate reductions stack on top of them.
+The brands that have not adopted are quietly handing revenue to the ones that have.

 Median PDP CVR lift over photo-only